Join our Community Foundation team today!

 Ability to analyze and summarize complex documents, interpersonal skills, proficiency in Microsoft Word, Excel, and PowerPoint, Adobe, or Web design software is a plus.

 Experience with nonprofits a plus.

 This is a paid internship.

-If interested, please submit resume and cover letter to Angela White.
+If interested, please submit your resume and cover letter to Community Engagement Coordinator, Garrett March.